Music, Theatre, Dance Faculty & Staff

 1226 The Haas Center for Performing Arts

-Assistant Professor of Saxophone Dan Graser is emerging as one of the most active performers and pedagogues of his generation.
-A recipient of the Doctor of Musical Arts from the University of Michigan, Dan served as Teaching Assistant to legendary saxophone pedagogue Donald Sinta having completed undergraduate work with Timothy McAllister at the Crane School of Music.
+Associate Professor of Saxophone Dan Graser is emerging as one of the most active performers and pedagogues of his generation.
+A recipient of the Doctor of Musical Arts from the University of Michigan, Dan served as Teaching Assistant to legendary saxophone pedagogue Donald Sinta having completed undergraduate work in performance and music history/theory with Timothy McAllister at the Crane School of Music at SUNY.

 As a soloist, Dan has been featured with the GVSU Symphony Orchestra, GVSU Concert Band, University of Michigan Symphony Band, Oakland Wind Symphony, Crane Wind Ensemble, South Oakland Concert Band and has recently been featured in recital at the Kennedy Center as part of the Millenium Stage series.
 As an orchestral performer, Dan has performed on numerous occasions with the Detroit Symphony Orchestra under Leonard Slatkin.
 For three years Dan was the saxophonist with the New World Symphony in Miami under Michael Tilson Thomas, Teddy Abrams, John Adams, and J.D.
 Gersen, and performed several chamber works, premieres, and large orchestral works with that prestigious group.
 Dan has also performed as saxophonist with the Grand Rapids Symphony Orchestra, Kalamazoo Symphony, Ann Arbor Symphony, Oakland Symphony, Royal Oaks Symphony, as well as the University of Michigan Symphony Orchestra and Philharmonic Orchestra.

-A highly sought-after pedagogue, Dan has given master class performances and clinics at numerous schools throughout the world including the Paris Conservatory, Shanghai Conservatory, Beijing Central Conservatory, China Conservatory, Versailles Conservatory, University of North Carolina Greensboro, West Virginia University, and Oakland University.
-Dan has also held teaching positions at Oakland University, University of Michigan, Ann Arbor School for the Performing Arts, and the Expressions Music Academy.
+A highly sought-after pedagogue, Dan has given master class performances and clinics at numerous schools throughout the world including the Paris Conservatory, Shanghai Conservatory, Beijing Central Conservatory, China Conservatory, Versailles Conservatory, University of Michigan, University of North Carolina Greensboro, West Virginia University, and Oakland University.
+Dan has also held teaching positions at Oakland University, Ann Arbor School for the Performing Arts, and the Expressions Music Academy.
 For more information about the GVSU saxophone studio please visit: www.gvsu-saxophone.com

 Dan is a Selmer Paris artist and performs on Selmer Saxophones and Mouthpieces exclusively.